web-at-berkeley/application-portal/README.md

 [GitHub Actions](https://docs.github.com/en/actions) is used for CI (continuous integration).
 Any time code is pushed or a pull request to the `main` branch is opened, GitHub Actions will check the project for unused dependencies and errors from ESLint or Prettier.
 It will also check if the TypeScript types are valid and try to create a production build.
 If any of these checks fail, the commit/pull request will be marked as failing.
 The GitHub Actions workflow is defined in [`.github/workflows/main.yml`](.github/workflows/main.yml).
 It's recommended to only merge PRs which pass the checks.

-## Pull Request Template

-A pull request template in [`.github/pull_request_template.md`](.github/pull_request_template.md) is included.
-This autofills the description when making a PR on GitHub - feel free to modify it to fit the project.

 ## VS Code Settings

 Configuration files for for VS Code are inside [`.vscode`](.vscode).
 The [`settings.json`](.vscode/settings.json) file sets the default formatter to Prettier and enables automatically linting via ESLint whenever you save files.
 The [`extensions.json`](.vscode/extensions.json) file lists the recommended extensions for the project.